How to Use a Solder Fountain

 Figure 1: Typical solder fountain system used to quickly and reliably remove and replace large through hole components.

-Rework departments often encounter large through-hole components on high-mass circuit boards, or components with heat sinks.
+Rework departments often encounter large through-hole components on high-mass circuit boards or components with heat sinks.
 The solder fountain machine is ideal for this type of rework.
 With the introduction of lead-free solders, the use of solder fountains has increased.

-Solder Fountain Pros and Cons A solder fountain can transfer large amounts of heat to a specific area very quickly.
-A normally laborious and time-consuming procedure with a desoldering tool is completed quickly and with relative ease.
+A solder fountain can transfer large amounts of heat to a specific area very quickly.
+A normally laborious and time-consuming procedure with a desoldering tool is completed quickly and relatively easily.

 However, the strength of the solder fountain system is also its chief danger.
 Solder can overflow or spatter, which presents the possibility of serious injury.
 Safety is the primary concern when using one of these machines.